 Procurement at Munich Re

-As a globally operating organisation, Munich Re procures many different goods and services throughout the world.
-By purchasing at best total value in terms of quality, time and cost, while ensuring compliance at all times, the procurement functions throughout the Group seek to deliver a substantial and lasting contribution to the success of Munich Re.
+Acting responsibly and enabling the world to move forward for the better is the foundation upon which Munich Re Group builds value – for our stakeholders and for society as a whole.
+As a globally operating organisation, the Group procures many different goods and services throughout the world.
+By purchasing at best total value in terms of quality, time and cost, while ensuring compliance and ethical standards at all times, the procurement functions throughout the Group seek to deliver a substantial and lasting contribution to our success.

 Our Procurement Principles

 Munich Re Group’s Supplier Code of Conduct is designed to help ensure that all third-party suppliers providing goods and/or services to a Munich Re company meet our standards for protection of the environment, fair and respectful treatment of their workforce, safe working conditions, zero tolerance regarding corruption, and ethical business practices.

 We would also like to encourage them to go beyond current requirements and work with us together to shape a more sustainable future.
 Therefore we have defined a minimum set of criteria which the supplier must comply with (“Requirement”).
 In addition, we have defined “Aspirations” that go beyond the minimum requirements and shall be considered as an ambition.